akashicrecords4jee/akashicrecords4jee.github.io/_preface/index.md

 ## The Two Schools Of Thought
 There are in general two ways of approaching any problem (in a JEE as well as general setting).
 Only a master of both, can solve problems effectively.
+We will be showing both approaches, for most questions listed here, so one can pick what works best for them.

 ### The Symbolic/Algebraic Approach